julianaelrayes/MovieBrowser/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-## Flix Part 2

 ### User Stories

-#### REQUIRED (10pts)
+- [x] User sees an app icon on the home screen and a styled launch screen.
+- [x] User can view and scroll through a list of movies now playing in theaters.
+- [x] User can view the movie poster image for each movie.
+- [x] User can view the app on various device sizes and orientations.
+- [x] Run your app on a real device.
-- [x] (5pts) User can tap a cell to see more details about a particular movie.
+- [x] User can tap a cell to see more details about a particular movie.
-- [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-#### BONUS
-- [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- [x] User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
 ![](https://i.imgur.com/3pUpBr4.gif)

-### Notes
-It was difficult for me to link the trailers of the movies to a new viewController

----

-## Flix Part 1

-### User Stories

-#### REQUIRED (10pts)
-- [x] (2pts) User sees an app icon on the home screen and a styled launch screen.
-- [x] (5pts) User can view and scroll through a list of movies now playing in theaters.
-- [x] (3pts) User can view the movie poster image for each movie.

-#### BONUS
-- [x] (2pt) User can view the app on various device sizes and orientations.
-- [x] (1pt) Run your app on a real device.

-### App Walkthrough GIF

 ![](https://i.imgur.com/HHJ2IQr.gif)

-### Notes

-In the beginning, I did not know how to create a new file for my "MoviesViewController."
-I asked for help and they told me to go to file/add new file/ and choose cocoa touch.
-My second problem was that I had a message error "Value of type 'UIImageView' has no member 'af_setImage'" which I solved by including "import AlamofireImage".